suvratapte/suvratapte.github.io/_posts/2020-12-31-consistent-hashing-with-clojure.md

 In this post, I have tried explaining what *Consistent Hashing* is, when it is needed and how to implement it in Clojure.
 Consistent hashing has many use cases.
-I have chosen the usecase of distributed caching for this post.
+I have chosen the use case of distributed caching for this post.

 ## Caching